microsoft/vscode-docs/docs/containers/quickstart-python.md

     ![Add Dockerfile to a Python project](images/quickstarts/python-add-python.png)

 1. When the prompt appears, select **Python: Django**, **Python: Flask**, or **Python: General** as the app type.
-For this tutorial, we'll focus on the **Python: General** case, but will also includes notes for Django and Flask.
+For this tutorial, we'll focus on the **Python: General** case, but will also include notes for Django and Flask.

 1. Enter the relative path to the app's entry point.
 This excludes the workspace folder you start from.
+If you created a python app with `hello.py` according to the Python tutorial, choose that.

-According to [official Django documentation](https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-a-project), this path is commonly `manage.py` (root folder) or `subfolder_name/manage.py`.
+   >**Note**: According to [official Django documentation](https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-a-project), this path is commonly `manage.py` (root folder) or `subfolder_name/manage.py`.
 According to [official Flask documentation](https://flask.palletsprojects.com/en/1.1.x/api/), this is the path to where you create your Flask instance.

     >**Tip**: You may also enter the path to a folder name as long as this folder includes a `__main__.py` file.

 1. Select the port number.
 We recommend selecting port 1024 or above to mitigate security concerns from [running as a root user](/docs/containers/troubleshooting.md#running-as-a-non-root-user).

-   > **Note:** If **Python: Django** or **Python: Flask** was selected, specify app port for local development.
+   >**Note:** If **Python: Django** or **Python: Flask** was selected, specify app port for local development.
 Django defaults to port 8000, while Flask defaults to port 5000; however, any unused port will work.

 1. Select either **Yes** or **No** when prompted to include [Docker Compose](/docs/containers/docker-compose.md) files.
 If you select **Yes**, you will need to [verify the path](/docs/containers/quickstart-python.md#django-apps) to your `wsgi.py` file in the `Dockerfile` to run the **Compose Up** command successfully.
 Compose is typically used when running multiple containers at once.